jschristie/docs/sources/customize/design.md

 # Page Customizations

-To change the content of the pages, you will need to edit the XHTML files.
-Be careful not to remove any of the important form elements.
+Gluu server Community Edition makes editing public-facing pages easy withour requiring the building of new war file.
+The files are in the `xhtml` format and it is recommended to take backups so that no important element is deleted from the pages.

-To meet your needs you can add further HTML elements as '.xhtml' files inside the two directories `/opt/tomcat/webapps/identity` and `/opt/tomcat/webapps/oxauth`.
+The availbale pages are inside the two directories `/opt/tomcat/webapps/identity` and `/opt/tomcat/webapps/oxauth`.

-The standard forms in oxAuth are:
+oxAuth Pages:
 - Default login page: `/opt/tomcat/webapps/oxauth/login.xhtml`
+- Authorization page: `/opt/tomcat/webapps/oxauth/authorize.xhtml`
 - Error page: `/opt/tomcat/webapps/oxauth/error.xhtml`
-- Authorization page: `/opt/tomcat/webapps/oxauth/authorize.xhtml`
 - Custom authentication scripts: XHTML files in `/opt/tomcat/webapps/oxauth/auth`

-The standard forms in oxTrust are:
+oxTrust Pages:

 - Default registration page: `/opt/tomcat/webapps/identity/register.xhtml`

-To remove the Gluu copyright icon from your login page, navigate to the file `template.xhtml` that is located under `/opt/tomcat/webapps/identity/WEB-INF/incl/layout`.
+To remove the Gluu copyright icon from your login page, navigate to the file template.xhtml that is located under /opt/tomcat/webapps/identity/WEB-INF/incl/layout.
 Then, simply remove this snippet:
 ```
 <s:fragment rendered="#{not isLogin}">
     <div class="footer">